zryska/Edge-Data-Store-Docs/Beta2/SDS/SDS_Types.md

 The Value field is used for properties that represent a value.
 An example of a property with a value is an enum’s named constant.
 When representing an enum in a SdsType, the SdsType’s Properties collection defines the enum’s constant list.
 The SdsTypeProperty’s Identifier represents the constant’s name and the SdsTypeProperty’s Value represents the constant’s value (see the enum State definitions below).

-InterpolationMode is assigned when the Property of the event should be interpolated in a specific way that differs from the InterpolationMode of the SdsType.
-InterpolationMode is only applied to a Property that is not part of the Index.
-If the InterpolationMode is not set, the Property is are interpolated in the manner defined by the SdsType’s IntepolationMode.
+InterpolationMode is assigned when the property of the event should be interpolated in a specific way that differs from the InterpolationMode of the SdsType.
+InterpolationMode is only applied to a property that is not part of the Index.
+If the InterpolationMode is not set, the property is are interpolated in the manner defined by the SdsType’s IntepolationMode.

 An SdsType with the InterpolationMode set to ``Discrete`` cannot have a Property with an InteroplationMode.
-For more information on interpolation of events see [Interpolation](#interpolation).
+For more information on interpolation of events, see [Interpolation](#interpolation).

-Uom is the unit of measure for the Property.
-The Uom of a Property may be specified by the name or the abbreviation.
+Uom is the unit of measure for the property.
+The Uom of a property may be specified by the name or the abbreviation.
 The names and abbreviations of Uoms are case sensitive.

-The InterpolationMode and Uom of a Property can be overridden on the stream.
+The InterpolationMode and Uom of a property can be overridden on the stream.
 For more information, see [Streams](xref:sdsStreams#propertyoverrides).

 ## Supported Units of Measure